ratnakar-asara/e2e/README.md

 Commands are available in **single_channel.sh**, these commands are to create a channel and join peer1 to the channel, commands are for your reference.

-!!! **Important** !!!
-I am using  one peer only i.e, **peer1** for join/instantiate/invoke/query, So I fixed some environment variables. you must change these  accordingly for other peers
 ```
 CORE_PEER_COMMITTER_LEDGER_ORDERER=orderer:7050
 ORDERER_GENERAL_LOCALMSPDIR=/opt/gopath/src/github.com/hyperledger/fabric/chaincode_sample/crypto/peer/peer1/localMspConfig